dotnet-foundation/election/_campaign-2019/sean-killeen.md

 * Microsoft maintainers in the OSS world who often receive incredible amounts of scrutiny and pushback
 * Maintainers of stagnant but popular OSS Projects

 And so on (I anticipate many more).
 By thinking about these different groups, considering their reactions, and confirming with people who identify with these personas or types, we can find the biggest impact, confirm the changes we make will have the intended effect, and communicate more clearly to various stakeholders.
+I want to us to know our community more fully.

 ### Imapct Maps: A Technique to Drive the Foundation's Mission